zonemaster/zonemaster-backend/docs/API.md

 Basic data type: string

 This parameter is a string that is either
- - a valid IPv4 in [dot-decimal notation] ;
+ - a valid IPv4 address in [dot-decimal notation] ;
- - a valid IPv6 in [recommend text format for IPv6 addresses].
+ - a valid IPv6 address in [recommend text format for IPv6 addresses].

 ### Language tag